 Sites which operate network infrastructure that modifies the behavior of ARP traffic may have difficulty detecting these problems.
 For example, some enterprise Wi-Fi infrastructures rewrite ARP request broadcast frames to becomes unicast frames destined to the device the infrastructure "believes" should be the owner of the requested IP address.
 Or the infrastructure may drop ARP request broadcast frames and instead reply to these requests on behalf of the device the infrastructure "believes" should be the owner of the requested IP address.
 Such interference with ARP traffic can make it difficult or impossible for network operators to detect this iOS bug.
 Depending on the way such infrastructures decide which device "should" be the legitimate owner of a requested IP address, these ARP changes may not reliably work around the damage (stolen IP addresses) caused by this iOS bug.
 That is, such modifications to the behavior of ARP may not hide the damage this iOS bug causes, but may prevent network operators from discovering that the damage is happening and that it's due to this iOS bug.

 Since the time we detected this bug, Princeton University re-architected our wireless networks to accomodate wireless growth.
 These network changes began in September 2012.
 One of the side effects of these changes is that we are no longer able to detect and troubleshoot these kinds of problems on our wireless networks.
 Previously, each of our wireless networks used globally-routable IPv4 addresses and was not behind a NAT.
 A side effect of that design was that we could reliably retrieve IP ARP data from each network's IP router.
 Now most of our wireless networks are behind NAT routers so we may assign private IPv4 addresses to wireless clients; we are doing so to extend the time before we run out of globally-routable IPv4 addresses.
 A side-effect of the shift from normal IP routers to NAT routers is that we are no longer able to record IP ARP data for wireless clients in a manner reliable enough to let us detect wireless clients malfunctioning in various ways, including the way described in this document.
 Additionally, our wireless networks previously used DHCP servers we had instrumented to help us to detect "stolen" IP addresses.
 Now most of our wireless networks use commodity DHCP servers, because those servers are rated to handle higher DHCP transaction rates than our instrumented DHCP servers.
 A side-effect of the shift from instrumented DHCP servers to commodity DHCP servers is that we no longer have the DHCP server instrumentation to detect wireless clients malfunctioning in various ways, including the way described in this document.
+Furthermore, our wireless networks previously allowed IP ARP traffic to flow normally.
+Now on most of our wireless networks, wireless controllers intercept most IP ARP requests to reduce the broadcast traffic rate; instead of flooding the requests to allow all possible clients to see and respond to ARP requests, the wireless controllers may choose to construct an ARP response themselves based on the controller's notion of the "correct" answer.
+A side-effect of the move away from normal ARP traffic flow is that on our wireless networks, we no longer can truly determine which devices are using which IP addresses.
 The upshot is that as a side-effect of the the network changes we made starting in September 2012, we are no longer able to detect these kinds of malfunctioning wireless clients.
 Wireless clients which exhibit these kinds of issues can still disrupt or degrade network service for others, but we are often not able to detect and troubleshoot these kinds of problems.